gvwilson/sdxpy/src/dup/index.md

 ## Getting Started {: #dup-start}

-We'll start by implementing the brute force byte-by-byte approach so that we have something to compare more sophisticated designs to.
+We'll start by implementing the brute force approach so that we can compare sophisticated designs to it.
 The short program below takes a list of filenames from the command line, finds duplicates, and prints the matches: